bringbackourneighbours/bringbackourneighbours/README.md

 purpose.
 The components in `src/components/design` should provide the visual building blocks of the whole app, those components should not be depended on the `content`.
+You can add them easily on https://bringbackourneighbours.de/showcase/ or http://localhost:4321/showcase and check and test them out

 `content` contains the actual content of the app – see below for more details.